Antman261/talon-matrix-mouse/README.md

 red trap bat
 ```

-The drag grid uses a red background to distinguish it from the normal single-click grid.
+> The drag grid uses a cyan background to distinguish it from the normal single-click grid.
 Say `matrix clear` to cancel an active drag.

 ## Upcoming Features & Improvements